-For all other Medicare Part B prescription drugs, you pay the following, depending upon the plan you are enrolled, type of pharmacy, and drug:
+For all other Medicare Part B prescription drugs, you pay the following depending upon the plan in which you are enrolled and the type of pharmacy and drug:

-- Network pharmacy located at a Kaiser Permanente facility or our mail-order pharmacy up to a 30-day supply: - \$15 for generic drugs for all plans. - ◆ \$42 for brand-name drugs for High plan members. - ◆ \$45 for brand-name drugs for Standard Option or Standard Part B Only Option plan members. - Network affiliated pharmacy up to a 30-day supply with standard cost-sharing: - \$20 for generic drugs for all plans. - ◆ \$47 for brand-name drugs for all plans.
+Network pharmacy located at a Kaiser Permanente facility or our mail-order pharmacy up to a 30-day supply:

+- \$12 for generic drugs for Standard VA plan members. - \$15 for generic drugs for all other plan members. - \$42 for brand-name drugs for all High plan members. - \$45 for brand-name drugs for all other plan members.

+Network affiliated pharmacy up to a 30-day supply with standard cost-sharing:

+- \$20 for generic drugs for all plans. - \$47 for brand-name drugs for all plans.